JerichoGroup/pytracking/object_tracker/README.md

 tracker_run_iter: if we use optical flow, this param tells the tracker how often to use the DiMP network (e.g., if set to 3, it will run OF for 2 frames, then DiMP, then optical flow...).

 ### Output
-image: a raw image (should be uint8 image, color format: bgr/grayscale)
+image: a raw image (should be uint8 image, color format: bgr)

 tracker_output: [top_left_x, top_left_y, box_width, box_height, was_frame_algorithmic_situation_normal, output_score]